 Status: Town Staff has coordinated with Miami-Dade County's Stormwater Utility Department, the "transfer" of all the Flood Elevation Certificates that were previously issued by Miami-Dade.
-Additionally, the Town has entered into the National Flood Insurance Community Rating System, in which a "Class 6 rating" was initially awarded by FEMA in May 2011.
+Additionally, the Town has entered into the National Flood Insurance Program (NFIP) Community Rating System (CRS), in which a "Class 6 rating" was initially awarded by FEMA in May 2011.
 The Town was audited in April 2016 and was awarded a "Class 5 rating" effective May 2018.
-In addition, the Town achieved enough points for a "Class 4 rating", but a Watershed Master Plan Study is a prerequisite to get the "Class 4 rating".
-The Town is currently working with engineering consultants to develop the Watershed Master Plan for the "Class 4 rating."
-Additionally, the Town recently completed a Town-wide GIS Stormwater Mapping Project which inventoried all of the Town drainage infrastructures, as well as drainage structures in private communities and commercial properties.
+In addition, the Town achieved enough points for a "Class 4 rating", but a Watershed Master Plan Study was a pre-requisite to achieve the "Class 4 rating".
+Town staff negotiated a proposal and entered a Purchase Order to have its consultant, Wood Environment and Infrastructure Solutions, Inc. to develop and complete the Watershed Master Plan for adoption.
+On January 16, 2019, the Town Council adopted the Watershed Master Plan and Stormwater Manual.
+Effective October 1, 2019, the Town became a "Class 4 rating" in the National Flood Insurance Program (NFIP) and is saving Town residents 30% off flood insurance premiums.